 National Maritime Safety System in Poland, Stage I - VHF Radio Communication System

 For the purpose of both systems, new radio communication infrastructure had to be installed in the facilities (including lighthouses) located along the coast.
 Professional radio base stations produced by an Australian company named Spectra and a Danish company named TPradio were used for this purpose.
-Base stations are controlled over a uniform and modern network infrastructure.
+The base stations are controlled over a uniform and modern network infrastructure.

-For the purpose of the system, DSC (Digital Selective Calling) support was embedded in the Minikom IP controllers that are part of the Multikom system in order to allow DSC calls to be made from any radiotelephone controlled by the Minikom controller.
-Full functionality and logic of DSC calls is ensured by a modied Unikom 8 console software.
+DSC (Digital Selective Calling) support was considered essential and therefore embedded in the Minikom IP controllers that are part of the Multikom system in order to allow DSC calls to be made from any radiotelephone controlled by the Minikom controller.
+Full DSC call functionality and logic are ensured by modified Unikom 8 console software.

 The SAR communication system is highly specific in that only a single VHF channel is used for the entire coast.

-The system is controlled from two redun- dant control stations located in Gdynia and Świnoujście.
+The system is controlled from two redundant control stations located in Gdynia and Świnoujście.

-stations along the Polish Baltic coast and in the general manager o ces of the
+Unikom 8 consoles were installed in VTS (Vessel Traffic Service) traffic control stations along the Polish Baltic coast and in the general managers’ offices of the largest ports.

 They are used to control voice communication and DSC calls with vessels, using potentially the entire VHF channel pool within tens of nautical miles.

-The Minikom controller is embedded with maritime DSC and ATIS inland navigation signalling decoder.
+The Minikom controller is embedded with a maritime DSC and ATIS inland navigation signalling decoder.
 DSC calls are managed using the dispatch consoles allowing you to send and receive calls in all priority modes.
 It is also possible to send information about DSC calls to external applications used by services that communicate with vessels (e.g. VTS, SAR, RIS).